-In Sleep mode the power supply V{CC} and the logic power supply V{IO} are usually turned off.
+In Sleep mode the power supply $V{CC}$ and the logic power supply $V{IO}$ are usually turned off.
 A Wake-Up event, via the CAN bus or the local Wake-Up pin, shifts the device from Sleep mode into Stand-By mode.

-The following operation modes are available on the TLE6251-2G:
+The following operations mode are available on the TLE6251-3G:

 - Normal Operation mode

-- Receive-Only mode
+- · Receive-Only mode

-- Stand-By mode
+- · Stand-By mode

 - Sleep mode

-- Go-To-Sleep command
+- Go-To-Sleep Command

-Depending on the operation mode, the output driver stage, the receiver stage, the split termination and the bus biasing are active or inactive.
-Table 2 shows the different operation modes depending on the logic signal on the pins EN and NSTB with the related status of the INH pin, the SPLIT pin and the bus biasing.
+Depending on the operation mode, the output driver stage, the receiver stage and the bus biasing are active or inactive.
+Table 2 shows the different operation modes depending on the logic signal on the pins EN and NSTB with the related status of the INH pin and the bus biasing.